Discovering Python Installations

 • pyenv: Python installations managed by pyenv, including virtual environments

-• conda: Conda environments created with conda create or mamba create
+• conda: Conda environments created with conda create or mamba create, as well as pixi environments created with pixi init

-Other tools may also be compatible, although they are not officially supported at this time.
+Other tools may also be compatible, although they are not officially supported.

 Discovery locations